 As per the cost rates documentation, any person-level cost rates will take precedence over the role-level cost rates.

-It is possible to set a person cost rate to null
+It is possible to set a person cost rate to null with an effective date to enable role-level costs to be inherited.

 Contracts